AbbieNgXinYi/Gamenian/README.md

 ### Unity Hub

+#### Starting on Unity Hub

 1) Install Unity Hub from their official site.
 Here is the link to download Unity Hub into your devices.
 Select either Windows or Mac.**[Depending on your devices]**

 <https://unity.com/download>

-2) Install the Latest version of Unity for the best features

-3) After downloading and installing Unity Hub into your device, boot it up
+2) After downloading and installing Unity Hub into your device, boot it up

-4) After opening Unity Hub, you should see this screen below.
+3) After opening Unity Hub, you should see this screen below.

    ![Alt text](UnityHub/accountunity.jpg)

-5) Sign in if you already have an account before.
-If not, Create account
+4) Sign in if you already have an account before.
+If not, create a unity account.

    ![Alt text](UnityHub/SigninUnity.jpg)